ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 19.md

     - DEMO_s3_read_file
     - DEMO_s3_write_file

 **All development must be carried out using the services available on AWS.
 Moving information outside of the specified tools is NOT allowed.**

 Below are details of the most relevant aspects of the tools available to participants.

 ### Database

 The databases that make up this challenge are:
-- BASE24.
+- BASE19.
 Contains:
-	- DAT24_01: Free text document: Discharge report
+    -	DAT19_01: Free text document: Emergency discharge report
-	- DAT24_02: Free text document: Emergency discharge report
+    -	DAT19_02: Free text document: Hospital admission report
-	- DAT24_03: Free text document: Evolution report
+    -	DAT19_03: Free text document: Transport
-	- DAT24_04: Free text document: Neuropsychologycal report, psychometry
+    -	DAT19_04: Free text document: Cranial CT
-	- DAT24_05: Free text document: TEC report
+    - DAT19_05: Clinical course
-	- DAT24_06: Free text document: Neuropicture
+    - DAT19_06: Free text document: Discharge report
-	- DAT24_07: Lab data (LAB)
+    - DAT19_07: Lab data (LAB)
-	- DAT24_08: Demographic data (DEMO)
+    - DAT19_08: Demographic data (DEMO)
-	- DAT24_09: Socioeconomic data (SOCIOECONOMICOS)
+    - DAT19_09: Socioeconomic data (SOCIOECONOMICOS)

 #### Summary of the tables